-As noted in this report, several of the Task Force's recommendations require further inquiry and legal analysis.
+As noted in this report, several of the Task Force's recommendations require further inquiry, legal analysis, and assessment.
 Under Act 129, the Task Force is currently scheduled to cease to exist on March 1, 2022.
 The Task Force recommends that its authority be extended until February 1, 2023 so that it can obtain the legal analysis recommended in this report and recommend further action based on that analysis.